LibraryProjectGroup/library-project-backend/README.md

 ## Environment variables

 Database connection doesn't work without **.env** in **root** folder. .env is set to be ignored by git with .gitignore, so create one locally.
-By default the backend server will start on port 3000, which can be changed by setting `PORT` environment variable.
+By default the backend & frontend server will start on port 3000, which can be changed by setting `PORT` environment variable.

 Here's an example of a .env file you can use: